mallika2011/Machine-Data-Learning/A3/Report.md

     What were your hyperparameters like pool size, splitting point for creating new genes, etc and why did you choose those parameters?
     Statistical information like Number of iterations to converge, etc.
-    What heuristics did you apply, mention the ones that didn't work too. todo Trace of output for the first 10 steps as shown:
+    What heuristics did you apply, mention the ones that didn't work too.
+    Trace of output for the first 10 steps as shown:

     Initial population
     Vectors selected for crossover